theogf/Turkie.jl/README.md

 ```

-You can also directly pass `OnlineStats` object :
+You can also directly pass `OnlineStats` object:

 ```julia
 using OnlineStats
 cb = TurkieCallback(